nandj-gne/initio/README.md

-`--skip-tags=prompt,blockblock` useful for pushing out changes via ansible ssh `--tags=symlink` useful when you only need to upldate config links `--tags=development` push out new dev tooling
+`--skip-tags=prompt,blockblock` useful for pushing out changes via ansible ssh `--tags=symlink` useful when you only need to update config links `--tags=development` push out new dev tooling

 Built with